-Based on 2016-2017 Talent Shortage Survey, IT professionals constitute the second biggest talent shortage group globally and one of the hardest groups of professionals to recruit.
-LinkedIn is the go-to place for sourcing software developers for majority of recruiters, so it’s a very crowded and competitive space.
+According to the Manpower Group Talent Shortage 2020 report, IT skills are the sixth most sought-after skills on the market.
+LinkedIn is the go-to place for sourcing software developers for the majority of recruiters, so it’s a very crowded and competitive space.
 The higher the demand for top tech talent, the more efficient you need to be with your sourcing.
 In this post, we explain how to source software developers from LinkedIn.

 Here are the results you get when you run a simple location-specific search for people who specialize in Java.
-To narrow down your results, you can use the LinkedIn search filtering menu located to the right:
+To narrow down your results, you can use the LinkedIn search filtering menu located below the search bar:

 You can choose from the “Industry” menu:

 - Information Technology and Services,

 - Program Development.

 Another way is to search via current and past companies (you can add any company to the list):

 The “Company” option also allows you to prioritize organizations with the largest talent pools and focus your employee branding effort on their current and past employees.
 The same goes for schools and universities, but you shouldn’t be too attached to the requirement of a formal degree, as 27.4% of developers are entirely self-taught, with another 37.7% admitting to participating online courses or other non-formal initiatives on top of their formal education.